4v3ngR/pluto_tv_scraper/README.md

     --random-clientid          : Generate a random id for each request of the playlist via the inbuilt server
-    --x-tvg-url <url>          : Specify a custom x-tvg-url value in the EXTM3U header --help                     : Display this help
+    --x-tvg-url <url>          : Specify a custom x-tvg-url value in the EXTM3U header --ondemand                 : Generate a playlist and xml for ondemand movies --vlcopts                  : Includes the VLCOPTS m3u8 entries

+    --help                     : Display this help
 ```